 Ok, so let’s get to the heart of the matter.
-The following table provides a summary of my top picks for the best remotes for YouTube TV.
+The following table summarizes my top picks for the best remotes for YouTube TV.

 Note: Pricing is updated nightly via direct integration with Amazon’s API, click SEE IT to get the up-to-the-minute price on Amazon.

-Next, I’ll go into a little more detail about each remote and I’ll give you my top pick for each streaming media service.
+Next, I’ll explain each remote in more detail and give you my top pick for each streaming media service.
 By the way, you can also control YouTube TV from your smartphone, so you might want to check out my post on the best remote apps for YouTube TV after you read this.

 📚 Related: 11 Best Universal Remotes This Year

 For pretty much all popular streaming platforms that support YouTube TV, I like this new Sofabaton hub-based remote called the X1.
 In fact, this is my top pick for the best remotes for YouTube TV.
 This will let you control your favorite streaming player, plus all of the other devices in your entertainment center, and smart home devices too.
 You can pair multiple devices together into activities or scenes, like “Movie Night” or “Watch Roku.”

 When you press the button with that specific label, the X1 will fire up all required components automatically.
 For example, for Movie Night you can program an activity that would fire up your Roku, tune to YouTube TV, automatically dim your lights, turn on your soundbar or other audio setup, and more.
 I do realize that this remote is a bit expensive.
 If this is not an option, check out the Sofabaton U1, it will pretty much give you all the same features of the Elite without the fancy color LCD screen.

 You can also read my post comparing the Sofabaton X1 vs U1 here.